Davfernandezz/Naves-Backend/README.md

 <details>
 <summary>Authentication🔑</summary>

-- **Register user**   Registers a new user with email and password.
-This endpoint allows new users to create an account in the system.
+- **Register user** <br>Registers a new user with email and password.
+This endpoint allows new users to create an account in the system.<br>

           POST http://localhost:4000/api/auth/register